vviswamu4/Virtual-Conference/README.md

 ## Implementation

 The JAVA classes and their resposibilities are as follows.
-Classes									 Responsibilities
+Classes &nbsp						 Responsibilities<br>
-MediaServer              JAVA class resposible for establishing peer to peer connections with participants
+MediaServer &nbsp             JAVA class resposible for establishing peer to peer connections with participants<br>
                          through web sockets.
-It manages answers, offers and ICS candidate selection while establishing RTP connection between the peers.
+It manages answers, offers and ICS candidate selection while <br>
+                         establishing RTP connection between the peers. <br>
-Participant              JAVA class to maintain a HashMap of participant names and their session ids.
+Participant &nbsp             JAVA class to maintain a HashMap of participant names and their session ids. <br>
-Room                     JAVA class to manage communications between all participants connected to a room
+Room &nbsp                    JAVA class to manage communications between all participants connected to a room <br>
-                         and who want to communicate with each other. index.html               The UI for logging in and setting up a call with others connected to the application.
+                         and who want to communicate with each other. <br> index.html &nbsp               The UI for logging in and setting up a call with others connected to the application.<br>

 ## Installation